-This guide is written and maintained by Nick Dorian and Max McCarthy.
+This guide is written, photographed, and maintained by Nick Dorian and Max McCarthy.
 It is free to use.
+No part of this guide may be reproduced without permission of the authors.

-Nick Dorian is a Ph.D. candidate at Tufts University where he studies the population ecology of cellophane bees.
-He is also a passionate science educator and, in 2019, he co-founded Tufts Pollinator Initiative to engage local communities in urban pollinator conservation.
-When he’s not watching bees, Nick can be found in the garden, on a long run, or in the kitchen baking bread.
+Nick Dorian Ph.D. is a postdoctoral researcher at Chicago Botanic Garden.
+He completed his Ph.D. in Biology at Tufts University where he studied the population ecology of cellophane bees.
+Nick is also a passionate environmental educator and public speaker.
+He co-founded Tufts Pollinator Initiative to engage local communities in urban pollinator conservation and delivered a Tedx talk “We’re saving the wrong bees.”

 Max McCarthy is a Ph.D. student at Rutgers University, where he studies populations of the rare Parnassia Mining Bee and the pollination ecology of their host plant, Parnassia.